danielw2904/Austria-COVID-19/README.md

 ![Table Austria bundeslands confirmed cases](./images/states-cases-table.png)

-#### Predicting increase in infections
+#### Forecast of increase in infections

 - Assumes no significant change to mitigation measures
 - Credit to [Hans Fangohr](https://github.com/fangohr/coronavirus-2020) for the methodology

 [table1]: start
 <pre>
-Predictions for cases in austria:
+Forecast for cases in Austria:

-Last data point used in prediction from 2020-03-13 00:00:00
+Last data point used in forecast from 2020-03-13 00:00:00

 Infections in 10 days:    584 (14 Mar 2020)
 Infections in 11 days:    715 (15 Mar 2020)